Blendify/blender-manual/blender_docs/manual/render/freestyle/view_map.rst

    Freestyle panel.

-There is only one viewmap per render layer.
+There is only one view map per render layer.
 It controls the edge detection parameters.

 Control Mode
    Which detected edges are actually rendered, and how, can be controlled either through: